pheeria/search_with_machine_learning_course/week-one.md

 > What are some of the ways we are faking our data and how would you prevent that in your application?

+- Not to weight too high the ratings, if the rating count is low
+- Prevent bots from scraping and polluting the search queries
+- Catalog checks to prevent keyword pollution

 > What is target leakage and why is it a bad thing?

+If training set and test set have overlapping data, it will skew the model.

 > When can using prior history cause problems in search and LTR?

+If promotions like `HP touchpad` cause anomalies.

 > Submit your project along with your best MRR scores